 Michael Klahr Jewish Family Services

 The Jewish Community Alliance is open to the public.
-We look forward to seeing you back in our building and online.
-Per our COVID policy, proof of vaccination and masks are required at our indoor in-person programs.
-Over the next few months, we will continue to offer both in-person and virtual activities to meet your needs and keep you engaged and connected.
+Per our COVID policy, proof of vaccination is required at our indoor in-person programs.
+Masks are optional.
+We will continue to offer both in-person and virtual activities to meet your needs and keep you engaged and connected.
 Please follow us on social media, check back here often, and sign up for our emails to stay up to date!

 Michael Klahr Jewish Family Services (KJFS) continues to proudly serve the Jewish Community and to reach out to those in need throughout Southern Maine.
 Our programs are designed to meet compelling, immediate needs in ways that demonstrate the commitment to gemilut chasadim (acts of loving kindness) in the service of tikkun olam (repairing the world).